-Figure 26.
+Figure 29.
 Matrix Frame Controller Cards, Slot A and Slot B

-2.15.7 Frame Alarm Connector
+2.16.7 Frame Alarm Connector

 This three-pin connector, illustrated in the following figure, provides an interface for an external, customer-supplied frame control alarm.
+The Matrix Frame Controller determines when a frame alarm condition is declared.
 Alarm contact locations are illustrated in the following figure.
-The 3500Plus operating software determines when an alarm condition is declared.
 This circuit acts as a switch to trigger an optional external alarm in the event of a controller fault or failure.
 The controller alarm circuit supplies a contact closure but does not provide a voltage to the external alarm.
-The customer supplied external alarm circuit is connected with a cable constructed as shown in Figure 25.
-The alarm is activated if it:
+The customer supplied external alarm circuit is connected with a cable constructed as shown in Figure 31.
+The alarm is activated if the matrix frame controller: